-Trial by combat was practised at various times all over Europe, though it was more common in the German-speaking regions.
-Needless to say, it was an ineffective and brutal means of dispensing justice.
+Trial by combat was practised at various times all over Europe, though it was more common in the German-speaking regions of western Europe.
+Needless to say it was an ineffective and brutal means of dispensing justice.

 Herman the Iron was declared victorious and Guy of Steenvoorde was dragged to the gallows, where he was finished off alongside other conspirators.